mkumar-02/openg2p-self-service-portal/g2p_self_service_portal/readme/main-dashboard.md

 ### Header

 - Logo with portal name is clickable and go to main
 - Search bar is placed in header.
-As of now no functionality added
+As of now no functionality is added
 - Language selection option provided.
-As of now, its static
+As of now, it is static
 - User icon is placed with dropdown feature of user profile and logout options

 ### Myprograms

-- Write logic in controllers and bring data to table which is designed in block of myprograms
+- Write a logic in controllers and bring data to table which is shown in myprograms
-- Search and sort options are in progress
+- Search and sort functionalities are added

 ### Cards